notEthan/jsi/README.md

 - Regular expressions are interpreted by Ruby's Regexp class, whereas JSON Schema recommends interpreting these as ECMA 262 regular expressions.
 Certain expressions behave differently, particularly `^` and `$`.
 - Keywords `contentMediaType` and `contentEncoding` do not perform validation.

-## Metaschemas
+## Meta-Schemas

-A metaschema is a schema which describes schemas.
-Likewise, a schema is an instance of a metaschema.
+A meta-schema is a schema that describes schemas.
+Likewise, a schema is an instance of a meta-schema.

-In JSI, a schema is generally a JSI::Base instance whose schemas include a metaschema.
+In JSI, a schema is generally a JSI::Base instance whose schemas include a meta-schema.

-A self-descriptive metaschema - most commonly one of the JSON schema draft metaschemas - is an object whose schemas include itself.
+A self-descriptive meta-schema - most commonly one of the JSON schema draft meta-schemas - is an object whose schemas include itself.
 This is instantiated in JSI as a JSI::MetaSchemaNode, a special subclass of JSI::Base.

 ## ActiveRecord serialization